-The Fund is offering four Classes of Shares in respect of the Company - Class A Shares, Class I Shares and Class MC Shares, which are denominated in Euro, and Class B Shares, which are denominated in USD.
+The Fund is offering two Classes of Shares in respect of the Company - the Class A Shares and the Class I Shares, both of which are denominated in Euro.
 It is currently intended that the Class I Shares will be marketed to institutional investors and accordingly, such Shares will not be generally available to other investors.
+The initial offer period for the Class A Shares and the Class I Shares has closed.